 What Kind of Acid Does Coffee Contain?

 Now we all know that coffee is acidic.
 So what makes coffee acidic?
-Different types of coffee that you've probably never heard of before. acids there is.
+There are different acids in coffee that you've probably never heard of before.
 Let's make one thing clear before we get into that.

 The fact that coffee contains acids does not mean that coffee is harmful to everyone.
 These acids are found in many of the foods we eat and beverages we drink.
 They are naturally occurring substances that can benefit the body in a number of ways.
 Acids can be harmful if you only have certain health problems that require you to follow a low-acid diet.Fitness Magazine